 Experienced staff members collect relevant information and analyses on operational risks, on a qualitative and quantitative basis.
-When relevant, they develop key indicators, with support from Risk Coverage.
 The Group has also implemented dedicated regular risk reporting mechanisms in order to provide an overview of operational risks across the Group and legal entities including SCOR Europe.